HusamAamer/ChiefsPlayer/README.md

 ### Changelog

+v1.4.2
+- Moved from flipping icons for RTL programmatically to the asset attribute option called `Direction`

 v1.4.1
 - New Feature: Resize Video Gesture with pinch in and out
 - Fix a bug where next/prev btn are off screen in small devices for youtube style